SanityLinux/Base/README.md

 Pür Linux (Pronounced Pure Linux) consists of a base system comprised of upstream pure code (GNU utils you'd expect on a Linux system, the latest vanilla Linux kernel upon packaging), and the Linux port of pkgsrc from NetBSD for ports.

+Pür Linux is not a fork, nor respin of any pre-existing Linux Distribution.
+The only relation to any other distro is that right now, we use a Debian box for building the environment that gets tar'd.

 Unlike other Linux distributions, Pür Linux uses a Base/Ports paradigm, similar to FreeBSD, wherein the base operating system is updated and maintained separately from user-installed packages.
 This means you can update them independantly, and package updates won't bork your OS.

 Pür Linux will be distributed via Tarball in a quarterly release schedule, starting sometime in 2016.